Last Updated: April 4, 2020

 - Ed Cross’ detailed “Six-Step Process to Form a Strong Coronavirus Contract”

 - Customer Health Questionnaire for Revealing COVID-19, Chemical Sensitivities & More

 - Instructions and Tips for Preparing and Presenting the Customer Health Questionnaire

 Hiring a lawyer to create material this robust would cost several thousand dollars, in addition to the time it takes to explain the nuances of coronavirus work to the lawyer, but it is available here for only $995.
-We constantly monitor the coronavirus decontamination industry, and if we publish contract updates, you will receive them FREE until December 31, 2020.

 From the day we launched the Restoration Contract Store, we have always offered every contract completely risk free.
 If you are not 100% satisfied for any reason, let us know within 60 days of your purchase, and we will refund your money, no questions asked.
 We want you to be completely satisfied, so you have zero risk.